>evolution always produces the optimal solution

 >Do you think you're in some epic battle to convert the cretins?

 Epic?
 No. But something does need to be done.
 You can only fill a society up with idiots for so long before a society that quite literally relies on being scientifically literate just can't sustain itself.
-I guess I could just say fuck it and not bother.
+I guess I could just say frick it and not bother.
 But I don't see apathy to society's inevitable corruption and decay helping any better.

 Anonymous